arpajus/01-css-methods/README.md

 03-group-selectors: Just to work with class and id on the same tag.
 04-chaining-selectors: A simple excercise that shows how chain different selectors.
 05-descendant-combinator: This is an exercise that shows how to use the descendant items.
 How style an item inside an item.
-01-margin-and-padding-a: An excercise to play with margin and padding.
+01-margin-and-padding-1: An excercise to play with margin and padding.
+02-margin-and-padding-2: Another excercise to play with margin and padding and in this case, with display.